16 – 17 inches

 Did you guess correctly?
 It’s a Basenji!
 This age-old breed has been around for thousands of years.
 Strong-willed, smart, and independent, the Basenji is a livewire dog that will thrive with an active family.

-If you’re in the market for a proud and poised pooch, this bark-less dog may be the perfect fit for you.
+If you’re looking for a proud and poised pooch, this bark-less dog may be the perfect fit for you.
 Let’s take a look at every aspect of this exceptional breed, from her temperament and trainability to her grooming, feeding, and exercise requirements.

 One of the smallest hounds on the market, the Basenji was originally bred in the Congo and used to herd small game into hunter’s nets and keep the village’s rodent population under control.
 These days, Basenjis make great pets for experienced, active families with older children.